hackinter/LOADER/README.md

 </p>

 ### DESCRIPTION:
-**YT-LODER** is a Python-based tool that allows users to download videos or audio from YouTube, Facebook, TikTok, and Instagram directly through the terminal.
+**YT-LOADER** is a Python-based tool that allows users to download videos or audio from YouTube, Facebook, TikTok, and Instagram directly through the terminal.
 It is user-friendly and provides a fast downloading process.

 ## REQUIREMENTS:
-Before you install **YT-LODER**, make sure you have the following installed on your system:
+Before you install **YT-LOADER**, make sure you have the following installed on your system:

 - **Python 3**: Make sure Python 3.x is installed.
 You can check by running `python3 --version` in the terminal.
 - **Git**: To clone the repository.
 Check if it's installed by running `git --version`.